ACCESS TO THE TREE OF LIFE

 The Lord Jesus Christ is the Word of God made flesh.
 This means He is the eternal moral law of God made flesh.
 Thus He is the Tree of the Knowledge of Good and Evil, as well as the Tree of Life.

 We must overcome sin through Christ.
-We must master it if we are permitted to go past the flaming sword and eat from the Tree of Life.
+We must master it to be permitted to go past the flaming sword and eat from the Tree of Life.

 Perhaps we have thought of eternal life only in terms of living forever.
 Eternal life does include immortality in the body.
 But eternal life is not a ticket we are given when we accept Jesus Christ as our Lord and Savior, a ticket we are given so we will be conscious for eternity.